Areas of Service

 IMPORTANT TRENDS IN THE INDUSTRY

 The Hydrocarbon Exploration and Licensing Policy (“HELP”) was introduced in 2016, in order to revamp the oil and gas sector and address various industry concerns in the New Exploration and Licensing Policy (“NELP”) regime.
-HELP is a huge improvement from NELP in so far as it provided (a) uniform license for exploration and production of all forms of hydrocarbon; (b) marketing and pricing freedom for the crude oil and natural gas produced; (c) easy to administer revenue sharing model; and (d) an open acreage policy.4
+HELP is a huge improvement from NELP in so far as it provided (a) uniform license for exploration and production of all forms of hydrocarbon; (b) marketing and pricing freedom for the crude oil and natural gas produced; (c) easy to administer revenue sharing model; and (d) an open acreage policy.6 In June 2022, India has offered 14 blocks (around 30,000 sq. km) for oil and gas exploration in the latest auction round under which winning bidders can carve out areas for drilling.
+This round would be the second auction under the HELP.7

 The Discovered Small Fields Policy and Bidding Round, 2016, (“DSF Bid”) aims to develop and commercialize production from the already discovered small fields and marks India’s moves towards a new era of hydrocarbon production.
 The bidding under DSF Bid Round-II started in August 2018 where 25 contract areas were on offer covering 59 discovered oil and gas fields, spread over 3,000 Sq.
-Kms with prospective resource base of over 190 MMT (O+OEG).5 The Empowered Committee of Secretaries (ECS) and Group of Ministers on March 1, 2019 approved the award of 23 contract areas as part of the DSF Bid Round – II.
+Kms with prospective resource base of over 190 MMT (O+OEG).8 The Empowered Committee of Secretaries (“ECS”) and Group of Ministers of Ministry of Petroleum and Natural Gas on March 1, 2019 approved the award of 23 contract areas as part of the DSF Bid Round – II.
 The bid submission process under this Round completed on January 30, 2019.

 The major industry players in India’s O&NG sector currently are:

-Upstream Sector: Oil and Natural Gas Corporation, Oil India Limited, Cairn Energy
+Upstream Sector: Oil and Natural Gas Corporation, Oil India Limited, Larsen & Toubro Ltd., BP plc

-Midstream Sector: Indian Oil Corporation, Gas Authority of India
+Midstream Sector: Indian Oil Corporation, GAIL Ltd., Bharat Petroleum Corporation Ltd.

-Downstream Sector: Indian Oil Corporation, Bharat Petroleum Corporation Limited, Hindustan petroleum
+Downstream Sector: Indian Oil Corporation, Bharat Petroleum Corporation Ltd., Hindustan petroleum Corporation Ltd.

-Further, the key players globally are: Gazprom (Russia), Rosneft (Russia), Exxon Mobil (USA), PetroChina (China), British Petroleum (BP), Royal Dutch Shell (Netherlands), Chevron (UK), Petrobras (Brazil), Lukoil (Russia), Total (France).
+Further, the key players globally are: Sinopec (China), Saudi Aramco (Saudi Arabia), Gazprom (Russia), Exxon Mobil (USA), PetroChina (China), British Petroleum (BP), Royal Dutch Shell (Netherlands), Chevron (UK), Petrobras (Brazil), Lukoil (Russia), Total (France).

 VARIOUS LAWS APPLICABLE TO THE O&NG INDUSTRY IN INDIA